yinzi-xin/yinzi-xin.github.io/pages/about.md

 ![](/assets/img/website_headshot.jpg)

 Hi!
-I'm a graduate student in physics at Caltech, in the Exoplanet Technology Lab led by Dimitri Mawet.
+I'm a graduate student in physics at Caltech in the Exoplanet Technology Lab led by Professor Dimitri Mawet.
 My research interests lie in optical and near-infrared instrumentation for the detection, imaging, and spectroscopy of exoplanets.
 Specifically, I look for ways to reduce contamination from starlight, both in hardware and through post-processing with statistical methods.

+Previously, I obtained a MS in Aeronautics and Astronautics from MIT and a BS in Physics from Caltech.
 I am a recipient of the NSF Graduate Research Fellowship.

 # First-Author Publications